eXept Software AG Logo

 the blocks will be interpreted by the doIt.

-Thus you will get on-realistic values.
+Thus, depending on your settings, you will get unrealistic values.

 Better compile those expressions into a method and call that